Privacy Notice - Prevent Multi-Agency Panels for Safeguarding and Wellbeing Purposes

 “Personal data” is information that can identify you, for example name, address, date of birth.
 It also includes alleged or actual offending information when processed for non-crime purposes.

-There is also another type of personal data which is called “special category personal data”.
 This is information which relates to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, health data, sex life or sexual orientation.

 Why we process your personal information

-It is necessary for Police Scotland to process this data both for reasons of substantial public interest, and for the discharge of a statutory function which is set out in section 36 of the Counter Terrorism and Security Act 2015 to provide support for people vulnerable to being drawn into terrorism
+It is necessary for Police Scotland to process this data both for reasons of substantial public interest, and for the discharge of a statutory function which is set out in section 36 of the Counter Terrorism and Security Act 2015 to provide support for people vulnerable to being drawn into terrorism.

 Police Scotland uses this data to:

-- a) publish national statistics,
+- publish national statistics

-- b) policy development
+- policy development

-- c) quality assurance
+- quality assurance

-All personal data used will be anonymised before being published to ensure no person can be identified
+All personal data used will be anonymised before being published to ensure no person can be identified.

 Substantial public interest – Article 9(2)(g) of the UK GDPR